 We continue to be active in Environmental Research and continue to present our research at National/International meetings as well as publish our research regularly.
-The Pediatric Pulmonology, Allergy & Sleep Medicine division now has 3 full time research coordinators, and we are in the proves if hiring a fourth coordinator and research associate.
+The Pediatric Pulmonology, Allergy & Sleep Medicine division now has a full time Research manager and 3 full time research coordinators.
 This research staff is assigned to all of our projects at the Center.

-We participated in the 6th International Conference on Children’s Environment and Safety, in Jerusalem, Israel in November 2013, with an oral presentation and 3 poster presentations.
-We are also signatories to the Jerusalem Statement on Children’s Environmental Health, 2013.
-We will be presenting 4 abstracts of our research in environmental health at the upcoming American Thoracic Society Conference in May 2015 in Denver, CO.
+We participated in the 6th International Conference on Children's Environment and Safety, in Jerusalem, Israel in November 2013, with an oral presentation and 3 poster presentations.
+We are also signatories to the Jerusalem Statement on Children's Environmental Health, 2013.
+We have been presenting our research work at other national/international meetings including the American Thoracic Society and the Pediatric Research Society consecutively for the last several years..

 Here is a list of our projects and publications (2013-2017):